gopad/gopad-python/docs/TeamApi.md

 # **attach_team_to_user**
 > Notification attach_team_to_user(team_id, team_user_params)

-Assign a user to team
+Attach a user to team

 ### Example